pietrocinaglia/flenp/README.md

 *FLexible ENgine of Pipeline* (*FLENP*) is a versatile solution for designing and parallel processing genomic pipelines.

-*FLENP* project is implemented into two modules (ENGINE and PIPELINE BUILDER) able to design, configure, and deploy automated pipelines; a non-exhaustive example of pipeline fo Transcript-level Quantification from RNA-seq is also included (it can be directly executed by *FLENP - ENGINE*).
+*FLENP* project is released in two (independent) modules: *FLENP - ENGINE* (or *FLENP*, simply) and *FLENP - DESIGNER* (*fDESI*).
+The former is able to execute pipelines in its own format, the latter allows designing and configuring them; a non-exhaustive example of pipeline fo Transcript-level Quantification from RNA-seq is also included (it can be directly executed by *FLENP - ENGINE*).

-*FLENP - PIPELINE BUILDER* is available as web-based tool with Graphical User Interface (GUI).
+*fDESI* is available as web-based tool with Graphical User Interface (GUI).

 ### References

-*FLENP* derives from *Flexible Automated Pipeline Engine* (FAPE, https://github.com/pietrocinaglia/fape), extending its functionality and improving its usability and robustness.

-> Pietro Cinaglia and Mario Cannataro.
-2023.
-A Flexible Automated Pipeline Engine for Transcript-Level Quantification from RNA-seq.
-In Advances in Conceptual Modeling: ER 2022 Workshops, CMLS, EmpER, and JUSMOD, Hyderabad, India, October 17–20, 2022, Proceedings.
-Springer-Verlag, Berlin, Heidelberg, 45–54. https://doi.org/10.1007/978-3-031-22036-4_5
+> Pietro Cinaglia.
+2024.
+A Lightweight Method for Designing and Massive Processing of Genomics Pipelines.
+IEEE Access, vol. 12, pp. 168245-168255.
+DOI: 10.1109/ACCESS.2024.3464867

-## *FLENP - PIPELINE BUILDER*
+## *FLENP - DESIGNER* (*fDESI*)

-*FLENP - PIPELINE BUILDER* is a web-based tool, which allows building pipeline (for *FLENP ENGINE*) via a user-friendly GUI based on drag-and-drop.
+*fDESI* is a web-based tool, which allows building pipeline (for *FLENP - ENGINE*) via a user-friendly GUI based on drag-and-drop.

-Note that a minimal set of modules is only included, however, you can add your own modules in according to *FLENP ENGINE* requirements by using JSON.
+Note that a minimal set of modules is only included, however, you can add your own modules in according to *FLENP - ENGINE* requirements by using JSON.

-*FLENP - PIPELINE BUILDER* is freely available at https://pietrocinaglia.github.io/flenp
+*fDESI* is freely available at https://pietrocinaglia.github.io/flenp

 Note that for the full-features which include the support to thirdy-party (self-implemented) modules, it can also be downloaded from this repositor, for hosting on a private remote/local environment; it only requires HTML, Javascript, and CSS.

-## FLENP - ENGINE
+## *FLENP - ENGINE* (or *FLENP*, simply)

 How to run *FLENP - ENGINE*: